 Nominations will be reviewed for the quality and impact of the candidate's achievements.
 Successful nominations will demonstrate significant contributions to the computing community, including both technical/research/education and service/mentoring components.

-Nominations for the SIGHPC Emerging Woman Leader in Technical Computing Award should be submitted using the online nomination form.
-Each nomination involves several components:
+Nominations for the SIGHPC Emerging Woman Leader in Technical Computing Award need to be be submitted using the online nomination form.
+A sample of the form can be found here.

-- Supporting letters from at least one or two endorsers, one page maximum length (each).
+At least 1, but no more than 2, supporting letters from endorsers, one page maximum length (each).
 Endorsers should be chosen to complement the perspective on the candidate’s suitability provided by the nominator.
 Each letter must include the name, address, and telephone number of the endorser, and should focus on the accomplishments which that endorser can attest to and place in context.
 The nominator should collect the letters and bundle them for submission.

 For questions on the above, please contact us at firstname.lastname@example.org.

-In accordance with ACM policies on conflict-of-interest, the following are ineligible to serve as nominators or endorsers: officers of ACM, members of the SIGHPC Executive Committee, members of the award selection committee.
+In accordance with ACM policies on conflict-of-interest, the following are ineligible to serve as nominees, nominators or endorsers: officers of ACM and members of the award selection committee.